 The Transportation Association of Canada (TAC) is a not-for-profit, national technical association that focuses on road and highway infrastructure and urban transportation.
-TAC develops publications identifying best practices in the industry.
+TAC develops publications identifying best practices in the For more information about industry.
 It is a principal source of guidelines for planning, design, construction, management, operation and maintenance of road, highway and urban transportation infrastructure systems.
 It also covers subjects like geometric design, traffic calming, pavement markings and signage.